Time to upgrade: SAP PI 7.5 Vs CPI

 Conclusion

-To be ready for the future of integration without placing a big risk, we recommend upgrading to SAP PI 7.5 and installing and start playing with SAP CPI.
+To prepare for future integrations without major risks, we advise upgrading to SAP PI 7.5 and beginning to experiment with SAP CPI.

 If you need to Upgrade your SAP PI to SAP PI/PO 7.5 or want to start using SAP CPI do not hesitate to contact us (info@code10it.com)